Jayne Ozanne: Ozanne Foundation

-Ozanne obtained a research fellowship in 2025.
+Ozanne obtained a research fellowship in 2024 from Regent's Park College at the University of Oxford, where she has since published in the Oxford Journal of Law and Religion in 2025.

 Politics

 In the 2025 Guernsey general election, Ozanne stood as an independent candidate for the States of Guernsey.
 On 18 June 2025, she was elected a deputy with 6,197 votes.
 In July 2025, she became vice-president of the Committee for Employment & Social Security.